Command Line Tooling

 WARNING

-The usage of Marten.CommandLine shown in this document is only valid for applications bootstrapped with the generic host builder with Marten registered in the application's IoC container.
+The usage of JasperFx commands shown in this document are only valid for applications bootstrapped with the generic host builder with Marten registered in the application's IoC container.

-To use the expanded command line options to a .NET application, add a reference to the Marten.CommandLine Nuget and add this line of code to your Program.cs
+To use the expanded command line options to a .NET application, add this last line of code shown below to your Program.cs

 :